cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 ##  trusted CA.
   - Ensure port 636 is open between the clients and the servers using the communication.
-  Exmaple of authentication: specifics a LDAP module for single sign-on communication with the company's access control database.
+  Example of authentication: specifics a LDAP module for single sign-on communication with the company's access control database.
 - May need to filter non-encrypted LDAP, as some LDAP cannot disable it. ▪